Chiaroscuro Quartet Biography

 Pablo Hernan Benedi

-Pablo Hernán Benedí was born in Madrid, Spain.
-He studied at the Padre Antonio Soler Conservatory in San Lorenzo de El Escorial with Fernando Rius and Polina Kotliarskaya, before coming to London in 2009 to study at the Guildhall School of Music and Drama with David Takeno, supported by scholarships from the Martin Musical Scholarship Fund, Juventudes Musicales and La Caixa.
+Pablo Hernán Benedí was born in Madrid, and began studying at the Padre Antonio Soler Conservatory of San Lorenzo de El Escorial with Polina Kotliarskaya.
+In 2009 he moved to London to continue his studies at the Guildhall School of Music and Drama with David Takeno and András Kellerand was supported by scholarships from the MMSF, Juventudes Musicales and La Caixa.
+Since the age of 14, Pablo had regular contacts with Gordan Nikolic who helped shape and nurture his development.

 Emilie was born in Goteborg, Sweden.
 Formally a member of the Royal Philharmonic Orchestra, Emilie has held the position of Principal Viola at the Swedish Royal Opera since 2010.
 Emilie works with many other leading orchestras in the UK and Sweden, including BBC Philharmonic, London Chamber Orchestra, English Chamber Orchestra, Philharmonia Orchestra, Orchestra of the Age of Enlightenment, Swedish Radio Symphony Orchestra and Kungliga Filharmonikerna Stockholm.